NJ considering these ideas to reduce 'deer epidemic'

 “It’s not just farms,” Suydam said.
 “It’s health, it’s homeowners, it’s automobiles.
 The only guys who want these deer are auto-body repair shops.
 God love them.
 They work hard.”

-Deer have no natural predators left in New Jersey.
-And when they thrive on the state’s farms and lush suburbs, that drives us their fertility rates.
+Black bears and coyotes prey on deer.
+But when they thrive on the state’s farms and lush suburbs, that drives up their fertility rates.

 However, said New Jersey state director Brian Hackett of the Humane Society of the United States, a hunting-only plan would surely fail.